Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that could affect this region.
-Notable ones include Botany Cogeneration Plant in Matraville, Finucane Reserve Upgrade, Yorktown Parade and Fitzgerald Avenue Affordable Housing Redevelopment, and MOD 6 Chlorine Liquefaction Plant.
-The following list details those most likely to be relevant.
+AreaSearch has identified 14 projects likely to affect the region.
+Notable initiatives include the Botany Cogeneration Plant (Matraville), Finucane Reserve Upgrade, Yorktown Parade and Fitzgerald Avenue Affordable Housing Redevelopment, MOD 6 Chlorine Liquefaction Plant, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.